 Dr. Voith is a founding board member of Philadelphia Youth Basketball, an organization dedicated to educational, social, and athletic success of Philadelphia youth.
 In addition, he is a founding board member of Pentrans, an organization dedicated to balanced, multimodal transportation and mobility alternatives in Pennsylvania.

-Additionally, Dr. Voith has taught Cost Benefit Analysis at the Wharton School’s Business and Public Policy Department, and Urban Real Estate Economics through the Wharton’s Real Estate Department.
-Dr. Voith continues as a Faculty Fellow at the University of Pennsylvania’s Institute for Urban Research.
+Dr. Voith has been an adjunct professor for many years at the Wharton School of the University of Pennsylvania where he taught Cost Benefit Analysis in the Business and Public Policy Department, and Urban Real Estate Economics and Real Estate Investments through Wharton’s Real Estate Department.
+Dr. Voith continues to serve as a Faculty Fellow at the University of Pennsylvania’s Institute for Urban Research.